Post job

 • Step 3: Make a budget

-• Step 4: Writing an account development manager job description
+• Step 4: Write an account development manager job description

 • Step 7: Send a job offer and onboard your new account development manager

-The first step to find account development managers for hire is determining what type of worker you actually need.
-Certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+First, determine the employments status of the account development manager you need to hire.
+Certain account development manager roles might require a full-time employee, whereas others can be done by part-time workers or contractors.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire an account development manager, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them an account development manager to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire an account development manager that fits the bill.

-This list presents the salaries of various account development manager positions.
+This list presents account development manager salaries for various positions.

 Account Development ManagerSales managers direct organizations' sales teams.
 They set sales goals, analyze data, and develop training programs for organizations’ sales representatives.$20-57